prplfoundation/prplMesh-openwrt/README.md

 This is how things can be tested for the time being.

-* The versions in the Makefiles are not correct, except for transformer-tch.
+* The versions in the Makefiles are not correct.
 Instead, you have to manually clone the 4 repositories and create a git-src symlink to each.
 E.g.:
 ```
 cd ieee1905; ln -s ../../ieee1905 git-src
 ```